Follow the step by step process or choose what situation that best describes you:

 Legal specialty certification

 With the District of Columbia being such a large legal market, the opportunity for many specializations exists.
-Some DC universities, as well as agencies such as the American Board of Certification and the National Board of Legal Specialty Certification provide certification services so that you can practice with titles such as Civil Trial Advocate, Social Security Disability Specialist, Bankruptcy Specialist, Health Law Specialist, Intellectual Property Specialist, and Family Law Specialist.
+Some DC universities, as well as agencies such as the National Board of Trial Advocacy provide certification services so that you can practice with titles such as Civil Trial Law Advocate, Criminal Trial Law Specialist, Social Security Disability Specialist, and Family Trial Law Specialist.

 Requirements for maintaining license